3ADAN

 AS91591 (4cr): Students will learn and perform a group dance.

 Dance Showcase - students will rehearse and perform all assessment dances in this showcase.
-This is also the assessment for the above 91588.

 Term 4